 Staff are confident that they will never miss any issues with fridge, freezer or power failures thanks to the real-time alerts should problems arise.
 The Kelsius system has saved the store hundreds of pounds in potential food loss and they have reduced waste in terms of food, paper and energy.

-Nicola Anstey, Brand Manager, Nisa Local St Stephen, Cornwall
+Nicola Anstey, Branch Manager, Nisa Local St Stephen, Cornwall

 “We absolutely love the system — it’s easy, straightforward, and the prompts are brilliant.
 We’ve already avoided losing hundreds of pounds worth of stock thanks to instant alerts.
 Our auditors have been really impressed with the system.”